-At a fraction of the cost of other tools such as Ahrefs and SEO Spyglass, Linkody is a good alternative and great value for money.
-These tools do a great job of reporting links to your site and your competitors' websites.
-But they are expensive and come with a lot of extra features that many people do not need.
+All-in-one SEO Tools can monitor backlinks to your website and your competitors' websites and perform other tasks.
+But they are expensive and come with extra features that many people do not need.
 Online businesses, bloggers, and startups want to maintain the backlinks they have already built.
 This is where the monitoring tool comes in.
 If a link goes down Linkody will notify you.

 The reasons for links suddenly appearing as ‘not found' could be due to problems with the server or removal by the site owner.
 In both cases, the cause should be investigated and the sooner the better.
 Linkody is simple to use.
 It doesn’t offer SEO research tools, keyword tools, or pay per click monitoring.
 But if you need to know when new backlinks to your site are created, or when current ones drop, Linkody is a great tool for the job.
 If you run an agency and like to give regular reports on link-building to your clients, the white-label reporting ability is a great extra feature that makes Linkody a solid investment.